Prospects for Direct Electron Detectors in Ultrafast Electron Diffraction and Scattering Experiments: Normalization w.r.t. Exposure Time

 \section{Normalization w.r.t.
 Exposure Time}

+In Sec.~\ref{sec:source_noise}, we showed experimentally that the normalization time-window does not affect the SNR of pump-probe signals.
+Here, we provide a formal proof that, under multiplicative source noise and conditional Poisson counting, normalization commutes with integration.

-Suppose conducting a measurement of true diffraction signal $S_{ij}$ across the detector in pixel space $\{i,j\}$ with a total intensity $\sum_{i,j}S_{ij}=1$, probed with a mean electron bunch charge $\Qb$ and a shot-to-shot jitter $\delta_k$ in shot $k$.
+Suppose we are conducting a measurement of a true diffraction signal $S_{ij}$ across the detector in pixel space $\{i,j\}$ with a total intensity $\sum_{i,j}S_{ij}=1$, probed with a mean electron bunch charge $\Qb$ and a shot-to-shot jitter $\delta_k$ in shot $k$.
 The relative intensity jitter $R_\delta(m)$ can be related to the PSD of the source $\Phi_\delta(f)$:

 with the integer shot distance $m$. $\Phi_\delta(f)$ for our experiment is shown in Fig.~\ref{fig:normalization}\,a.
-We assume no systematic drift in intensity $\langle \delta_k \rangle = 0$, and a stationary process ($R_\delta(m)\neq f(k)$), i.e. $R_\delta(m)$ only depends on the lag $m$.
+We assume no systematic drift in intensity $\langle \delta_k \rangle = 0$, and a stationary process---$R_\delta(m)$ is not a function of $k$---i.e., $R_\delta(m)$ only depends on the lag $m$.
 Normalizing images over the intensity of an image stack of size $N$ results in a normalized image

 Under the assumption of small jitter $\delta_k \ll 1$, we apply the delta method and find that the pixel variance is